mtzfactory/nango/docs/docs/add-sync.md

 We plan to introduce custom mappings soon.
 These will allow you to specify exactly (in code) how you want the JSON mapped to a SQL-table.
 This will enable a few interesting features:
 - Stable SQL schemas that are guaranteed not to change even as the API response changes (with optional alerts for response changes)
-- The ability to map & merge several Syncs to the same SQL-table
 - The ability to specify which fields should be extracted from the JSON (and which should be ignored)
 - Optional, more complex transformations & mappings (e.g. combining data from multiple JSON-fields into one SQL column, transforming values etc.)